-- There is nothing sadder than an empty theatre, except for that desperately hurting child, outside!
+- There is nothing sadder than an empty theatre, except for a desperately hurting child outside!

-I live below a cubistic looking mountain, about the size of Mont Sainte-Victoire, Cézanne’s domain.
+I live below a cubistic looking mountain, about the size of Aix-en-Provence's Mont Sainte-Victoire, Cézanne’s domain.

-No, it wasn’t painted by Braque or Picasso, but in the ever changing light of day appears that way, delineated against the endless sky, an anchor, seemingly altering its appearance every hour, its sharp yet subtle angles stacked upon each other, reaching up towards its Matterhorn-shaped top.
+No, it wasn’t painted by Braque or Picasso but in the ever changing light of day appears that way, its perfectly delineated lines sculpted against the endless sky an anchor to me seemingly altering its appearance every hour on the hour, these sharp yet subtle angles stacked upon each other reaching up towards its Matterhorn-shaped top.

 - WHORES DON'T MOAN...

 -My gay pal William who works for NATO in Brussels brags that each time he travels to Washington, he stays in a Five-Star General.
-(He doesn't like Rear-Admirals, especially in choppy seas)
+(He doesn't like Rear-Admirals, particularly in choppy seas)

 - Woe, begun!
 What strikes me in nature is that prey never fights back!
 No anger, no indignation, something that I would call unbearable equanimity, and acquiesced brutality also common in parts of the human world.
 For is it normal to go gentle into that not so good night?